adamduncan/eleventy-plugin-i18n/README.md

  [lodash's `get`](https://lodash.com/docs/#get) for dot notation lookups.

-The lookupFn is invoked with (key, locale, translations) and returns a matching translated string.
+The lookupFn is invoked with (key, locale, translations, data) and returns a matching translated string.
 This callback function may be useful to take notice of what translations are actually in use, or it may be useful to specify a simpler lookup behaviour: